Zeta Arae

 The spectrum of this star matches a stellar classification of K3 III.
 The luminosity class of 'III' indicates this is a giant star that has exhausted the hydrogen at its core and evolved away from the main sequence.
-It is radiating energy from its outer atmosphere at an effective temperature of 4,246 K which is what gives it the orange hue of a K-type star.
-This star displays an excess of infrared emission that may indicate circumstellar matter.
+However, some studies have suggested it is instead a supergiant.
+The star has 7-8 times the mass of the Sun and has expanded to 114 times the Sun's girth.
+It is radiating 3,800 times the luminosity of the Sun from its photosphere at an effective temperature of 4,246 K, giving it the orange hue of a K-type star.

+In 1997, an excess of infrared emission was announced that may indicate circumstellar matter.
+However, a 2015 study found no excess.
+A candidate gravitationally bound companion was announced in 2022.
+This object lies at an angular separation of 138.4 arcsecond from Zeta Arae, which is equivalent to a projected separation of 20.63×10^3 au.